Morph: A Motion-free Physics Optimization Framework for Human Motion Generation: Introduction

-Through above process, Morph effectively decouples physic optimization from generation model, requiring only a single step of physical refinement and without relying on real motion data.
-This results in an economical, efficient, and model-agnostic physical optimizer.
-We evaluate our Morph framework on two motion generation tasks: text-to-motion and music-to-dance generation.
-Since Morph is agnostic to specific instantiation of generation models, we test it with three types of generation models, \ie, diffusion-based, autoregressive-based and generative mask modeling.
-Extensive experiments demonstrate that Morph achieves significant improvements in physical error metrics, while also achieving competitive generation metrics across different generators and tasks, despite not being trained on real motion data.
+By fostering the synergy between motion generation and motion physics refinement, morph provides a scalable, efficient, and generalizable solution to realistic human motion synthesis.
+We evaluate our morph framework on text-to-motion and music-to-dance tasks, using diffusion-based, autoregressive, and generative mask models.
+Extensive experiments demonstrate that morph achieves significant reduces physical errors, while maintaining competitive motion quality across different generators and tasks, despite not being trained on real motion data.

+Our contributions can be summarized as follows: \begin{itemize} \item We introduce Morph, a generalizable framework that enhances physical plausibility and generation quality across various motion generation models and tasks.
+Also, a prior reward module is designed to accelerate imitation learning and improve motion realism in physics simulation. \item We design a collaborative training paradigm, where the Motion Generator provides large-scale synthetic motion data to enhance the Motion Physics Refinement module, which, in turn, refines motion quality by feeding back physics-refined data. \item Extensive qualitative and quantitative experiments demonstrate that Morph achieves competitive physical plausibility and generation performance. \end{itemize}